BellaNH/LegumesSecs/README.md

 Agricultural Data Management System
-This system allows for the entry, management, visualization, and filtering of agricultural data at the national, regional, or local level.
+This system enables the entry, management, visualization, and filtering of agricultural data at the national, regional, or local level.

 Main Features
 User Interface (Client)